- On This Page

 The Social Security Administration (SSA) receives thousands of applications every year and, unfortunately, they deny far more than they accept.
 Don’t give up hope if your application is denied at first.
 Many valid claims go on to be approved during the appeals process.

-If you have been denied the disability benefits you need, or you would like to apply, our Charlottesville disability lawyers are here to help.
-Contact us now for a free discussion about how Marks & Harrison can help you pursue SSD benefits.
+If you have been denied the disability benefits you need, or you would like to apply, our Charlottesville injury lawyers are here to help.
+Contact us now for a free discussion about how a Charlottesville VA social security disability lawyer from Marks & Harrison can help you pursue SSD benefits.

 What Are the Most Common Forms of Disability?

 There are many medical conditions that are eligible for SSDI.
 Some of the most common of these include:

 - Musculoskeletal system and connective tissue – These disabilities include conditions such as arthritis, fibromyalgia, back pain, and reflex sympathetic dystrophy.

 - Mental disorders – Schizophrenia, post-traumatic stress disorder (PTSD), autism and Asperger’s syndrome, depression, anxiety, and bipolar disorders are all examples of mental disorders that may qualify.

 - Cardiac and circulatory disorders – These disorders involve the flow of blood to the heart and throughout the rest of the body.
 They include conditions such as angina, high blood pressure, coronary artery disease, heart failure, arrhythmia, and congenital heart defects.

 - Neoplasms or cancer – These are abnormal masses of tissues, also called tumors.